christosgalano/terraform-azurerm-container-registry/_header.md

 # terraform-azurerm-container-registry

-An opinionated example of how to create and maintain a Terraform module.
+An opinionated example of how to develop, test and maintain a Terraform module.

 This module offers the following features: